francemayieka/francis-100/README.md

 # 👋 Hi, I'm Francis!

 Welcome to my GitHub profile!
-I'm passionate about Software Engineering and currently studying Computer Science.
-Actively involved in projects related to Artificial Intelligence (AI), here's a bit more about me:
+I'm passionate about Software Engineering and actively involved in projects related to Artificial Intelligence (AI), here's a bit more about me:

 ## 💫 About Me: